-As the temperature increases, water holds less oxygen.
-Accordingly, the dissolved oxygen trend showed a slight decrease over the testing history.
+Despite steady temperatures, the dissolved oxygen trend showed a slight decrease over the testing history.
 Oxygen concentrations remained very healthy, showing the lake carries a healthy oxygen concentration despite changes in temperature.
 We will continue to watch this trend and recommend further actions if the decrease steepens.